I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_scsi_pass_through_direct_ex.md

 ## Members

 `Cdb`

 Specifies the SCSI command descriptor block to be sent to the target device.

 `CdbLength`

 Indicates the size in bytes of the SCSI command descriptor block in <b>Cdb</b>.

 `DataDirection`

 `DataInBuffer`

 A pointer to a input data buffer.

 `DataInTransferLength`

 Indicates the size in bytes of the input data buffer.
 Many devices transfer chunks of data of predefined length.
 The value in <b>DataInTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
 If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
 If no input data buffer is present, this member is set to 0.

 `DataOutBuffer`

 A pointer to a output data buffer.

 `DataOutTransferLength`

 Indicates the size in bytes of the output data buffer.
 Many devices transfer chunks of data of predefined length.
 The value in <b>DataOutTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
 If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
 If no output data buffer is present, this member is set to 0.

 `Length`

 The size of the this structure.
 Set to <b>sizeof</b>(SCSI_PASS_THROUGH_DIRECT_EX).

 `Reserved`

 Reserved.
 Set to 0.

 `ScsiStatus`

 Reports the SCSI status that was returned by the HBA or the target device.

 `SenseInfoLength`

 Indicates the size in bytes of the request-sense buffer.
 This member is optional and can be set to 0.

 `SenseInfoOffset`

 Offset from the beginning of this structure to the request-sense buffer.
 Set to 0 if no request-sense buffer is present.

 `StorAddressLength`

 The length of the storage device address structure at the offset of <b>StorAddressOffset</b> after this structure.
 This is set to <b>sizeof</b>(STOR_ADDR_BTL8).

 `StorAddressOffset`

-            The location of the target device's <a href="..\scsi\ns-scsi-_stor_addr_btl8.md">STOR_ADDR_BTL8</a> address structure, in bytes, from the beginning of this structure.
+The location of the target device's <a href="..\storport\ns-storport-_stor_addr_btl8.md">STOR_ADDR_BTL8</a> address structure, in bytes, from the beginning of this structure.

 `TimeOutValue`

 Indicates the interval in seconds that the request can execute before the port driver considers it timed out.

 `Version`

 The version of this structure.
 Set to 0.

 ## Remarks
 The <b>SCSI_PASS_THROUGH_DIRECT_EX</b> structure is used with <a href="..\ntddscsi\ni-ntddscsi-ioctl_scsi_pass_through_direct_ex.md">IOCTL_SCSI_PASS_THROUGH_DIRECT_EX</a>.
 With this request, the system locks down the buffer in user memory and the device accesses this memory directly.
 For a double-buffered equivalent of this device control request see <b>IOCTL_SCSI_PASS_THROUGH_EX</b> and <a href="..\ntddscsi\ns-ntddscsi-_scsi_pass_through_ex.md">SCSI_PASS_THROUGH_EX</a>.
+<div class="alert"><b>Note</b>  Drivers executing on a 64 bit version of Windows must use the <b>SCSI_PASS_THROUGH_DIRECT32_EX</b> structure as the request data type  when handling an <a href="..\ntddscsi\ni-ntddscsi-ioctl_scsi_pass_through_direct_ex.md">IOCTL_SCSI_PASS_THROUGH_DIRECT_EX</a> request from a 32 bit process.</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |